apostrophecms/docs/docs/reference/api/pages.md

 ### Response

 The successful `PATCH` request returns the complete patched document.
 See the [page document response example](#page-document-response-example) below for a sample response body.
-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.

 ### Moving pages to the trash